k2view-academy/K2View-Academy/articles/35_templates/04_advanced_template_capabilities.md

 In this example:

-* Each [helper](https://handlebarsjs.com/guide/builtin-helpers.html#each) used for the iteration uses "#each" & "/each" opening and closing tags.
+* ["each" helper](https://handlebarsjs.com/guide/builtin-helpers.html#each) used for the iteration uses "#each" & "/each" opening and closing tags.
 * LU_TABLE_COLUMNS is an input or variable.
 * Tilde sign (~) is used by the Handlebars template as a [white space control/removal](https://handlebarsjs.com/guide/expressions.html#whitespace-control).
 * "this" is used for the current object in context.